 Some people fast as a way to lose weight.
 Others fast to try to detox their bodies, or for religious reasons.

-If your goal is to detox your body, you should know that there's no proof that it works.
-Your body naturally detoxes itself.
+If your goal is to detox your body, you should know that your body naturally detoxes itself.

 Fasting diets aren't all the same.
 Some allow only liquids like water, juice, or tea.
 Others cut calories drastically, but don't completely ban food.
 And on some plans, you fast every other day.